A food revolution is starting across America.

 These include canned fruits, vegetables, and protein-foods like beans, meats, yogurts, trail mixes, and meal-replacement shakes and bars.
 It’s unfair to place these types of foods in the same category of potato chips, ice cream, pizza, and soft drinks.

 Here’s where Isagenix is completely different from most people’s perception of processed food.
 As opposed to formulating foods where protein, micronutrients, and fiber are removed for the purpose of accentuating salt, sugar, and fat, Isagenix does exactly the opposite.

 The company focuses on putting back the protein, micronutrients, fiber, as well as other bioactive components of food from fruits, vegetables, and herbs—and of the highest quality, as determined through rigorous testing—in food in a way that is also convenient and tastes delicious.

-The company’s meal replacements shakes (see them here), bars, and soups as well as snacks, are formulated for nutrient density, portion control, and appetite satisfaction.
+The company’s meal replacements shake (see them here), bars, and snacks are formulated for nutrient density, portion control, and appetite satisfaction.

 The company also invests heavily in clinical research for substantiation of their use within systems for healthy weight management, lean muscle gains, and nutritional support.

 For this alone, Isagenix deserves to be set apart in its own category for advancing the definition of nutrition and health through food technology in improving people’s health.

 Get The Isagenix Superfood Nutritional Cleansing System